Demiurges/TMTime/README.md

 -[X] helper utilities to read and write to local storage

--[] Make it handle code! (use a textarea instead of a text)
+-[X] Make it handle code! (use a textarea instead of a text)

--[] Have two fields, one is a short name the other is the snippet
+-[X] Have two fields, one is a short name the other is the snippet

--[] going to store the name and code inside localStorage
+-[X] going to store the name and code inside localStorage

 -[] display all snippets

--[] search for a snippet using the name
+-[X] search for a snippet using the name